vaibhav198/Image_Data_Augmentation/README.md

 # Image_Data_Augmentation
-This repository is all about how to increase your dataset
+This repository is all about how to increase your image dataset.